-Highest general school qualification attained by the mother, incl. mother in HH, incl. information from
+Highest general school qualification attained by the mother, incl. mother in HH, incl. information from open-ended questions, gen.

 Same as mschul1, apart from the fact that responses to open-ended questions were also taken into account for the generation of mberuf2 (uv).